awsdocs/amazon-sagemaker-developer-guide/doc_source/gs-studio-end-to-end.md

 **Prerequisites**

 To run the code for this tour, you need:
 + An AWS SSO or IAM account to sign on to Studio\.
 For information, see [Onboard to Amazon SageMaker Studio](gs-studio-onboard.md)\.
-+ A copy of the [awslabs/amazon\-sagemaker\-examples](https://github.com/awslabs/amazon-sagemaker-examples) repository in your Studio environment\.
++ A copy of the [awslabs/amazon\-sagemaker\-examples](https://github.com/awslabs/amazon-sagemaker-examples) repository in your Studio environment

 **To start the tour**